austin0150/SimpleMirror/README.md

 To have these run on startup, I configured the startup.sh script to run on startup.

+I reccomend placing all the scripts in the usr dir.
-if you are using the "pi" user, these scripts should all be placed at "/home/pi/"
+So if you are using the "pi" user, these scripts should all be placed at "/home/pi/".

+After you configure your Pi for wifi, and configure to run these scripts at start, your Pi should be ready.